epixjava/op1REpackerGUI/README.md

 Glitter has been added to op1REpackerGUI!
 The ultimate theme creator for your OP-1.
 Features include:
-Basic mode for easy theme creation by modifying only global colors Advanced mode for SVG specific element IDs for deeper customization Try your theme before applying using the Preview window Easy editing of community themes cool colorful boxes
+Basic mode for easy theme creation by modifying only global colors Advanced mode for SVG specific element IDs allowing for deeper customization Try your theme before applying using the Preview window Easy editing of community themes cool colorful boxes